-“In your typical gym scenario, people work out because it’s habit—it’s what they’ve always done or what they think they’re supposed to do,” says certified personal trainer Brian Bradley.
+“In your typical gym scenario, people work out because it’s habit—it’s what they’ve always done or what they think they’re supposed to do,” says postural alignment specialist Brian Bradley, vice president of Egoscue.
 “But this makes them not truly present, which means they won’t really enjoy it, they won’t push themselves, and they’ll never make any progress or get that satisfaction that makes them want to stick with it and come back day after day.”

 Finding a Fitness Routine That Aligns with Your Personality

 Forget the new class your friends are raving about, the best new routine you read about in a magazine, and maybe even your current go-to exercise method.
 The questions below will help you take a step back and consider what type of workout works best for you and you alone.